Sage in Spiritual Traditions & Modern Research

-3. In a quiet space, ideally your personal altar or meditation space, light the sage with a candle until there is a decent amount of smoke.
+In a quiet space, ideally, your personal altar or meditation space, light the sage with a candle until there is a decent amount of smoke.

-4. Use one hand to waft the smoke towards your body, moving the sage past the lower and upper parts of your body (the order and direction is not particularly important.)
+Use one hand to waft the smoke towards your body, moving the sage past the lower and upper parts of your body (the order and direction are not particularly important).

-7. Take three to five deep and easy breaths, and feel a sense of gratitude for yourself for taking this time for you.
+Take three to five deep and easy breaths, and feel a sense of gratitude for yourself for taking this time for yourself.

 Disclaimer: This program is not intended to be a substitute for professional mental health or counseling services.
 No practitioner-patient relationship is established and the training content is for educational purposes only and does not constitute medical advice.
 These statements have not been evaluated by the FDA and nothing here is intended to diagnose, cure or treat any disorders.